SIGN-IN

 Exploring how health and wealth factor impact retirement decisions

-Todd Stinebrickner, University of Western Ontario
+Todd Stinebrickner, Western University

 Professor Todd Stinebrickner of The University of Western Ontario is studying the link between health and wealth, and how this relationship may impact retirement decisions.
 Stinebrickner uses SHARCNET to run complex financial models that study and simulate the relationship between health and financial resources, and how these factors affect retirement decisions.
 This kind of research could potentially influence social and economic policies related to Canadian social security.
 More info